 Holistic Healing for the Anxious Christian

 I had anxiety.
 It's much better now.
 But I struggled.
 A lot.
-I worried about my child and money.
+I worried about my child, money and career.
 Was I being a good wife?
 A good mom?
 Were my tools effective for my clients?
 Sometimes the weight was too much.